 - Bullous lichen planus.

-- Toxic shock syndrome (toxin-mediated reaction to staphylococcal infection - check for infected tampons).
+- Toxic shock syndrome (toxin-mediated reaction to staphylococcal infection - may be due to infected menstrual tampons).

 - There are no confirmatory tests.

-- Skin biopsy and immunofluorescence staining should be considered if pemphigus/pemphigoid are suspected.
-There is full thickness epidermal necrosis in toxic epidermal necrolysis (TEN) plus epidermal detachment and sloughing.
+- Skin biopsy is used to distinguish from SSSS, and immunofluorescence staining is performed.
+There is full thickness epidermal necrosis in TEN plus epidermal detachment and sloughing.

 - FBC, U&E, albumin, total protein and proteinuria must be closely monitored.

 - Screening blood, urine and skin cultures should be collected.